-As a Cool Winter, however, you are directed and limited to the coolest colors within the WINTER color palette.
+A COOL WINTER is limited to the coolest colors in the WINTER color palette.

 With a restricted range of colors the shades become so specific that it's extremely difficult to recognize them and almost impossible to shop because your choice is so limited.